andreskarjus/quantifying_public_value_creation/README.md

 **Code and data accompanying<br>"Quantifying public value creation by public service media using big programming data"<br>by Indrek Ibrus, Andres Karjus, Vejune Zemaityte, Ulrike Rohn, Maximilian Schich** <br>The paper is submitted and in review; currently available as a preprint at https://osf.io/preprints/socarxiv/hysma.

 The dataset provided here covers only the Estonian Public Broadcasting part of our analysis (the main focus of the paper), in a semi-anonymized and aggregated form, as per agreement with the data provider.
-That means not all variables from the original dataset are made available (such as titles of the programmes), but enough to reproduce our analyses.
-The elements in the code pertaining to other datasets described in the paper have been commented out accordingly.
+That means not all variables from the original dataset are made available (such as titles of the programmes), but enough to reproduce most of our analyses.
+Section in the code pertaining to other datasets described in the paper have been commented out.

 The code is written in [R](https://www.r-project.org/).
 To reproduce our analyses and graphs: